-The proposed project involves the development of the new streets at the Boralis Tract at S Ww White Road & Alma Drive in San Antonio, Texas.
+The proposed project involves the development of the new streets at the 171 Acre Nicholas Tract at S. Flores Road in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
 Cut and fill information are not available for our use at this time.
-Brown clay or gravelly clay or light tan calcareous clay subgrades are anticipated.
+Brown clay, sandy clay, and clayey sand subgrades are anticipated.

-The proposed project site is located west of Loop 410 and South of Sinclair Road in San Antonio, Texas.
-A review of the aerial maps indicates that the site is densely wooded with numerous trees throughout the tract.
-A review of the topographic map indicates the site is relatively flat.
-Soil and geologic maps indicate that the site is underlain by highly expansive clays.
+The site is located south of Loop 410 and east of Highway 281 in San Antonio, Texas.
+A review of the aerial maps indicates that the site has not been previously developed and has numerous trees.
+Aerial maps also show the presence of two ponds within the tract.
+A review of the topographic map indicates that the site generally slopes from the north to the south.
+Topographic map also shows a gravel pit within the tract.
+Geologic and soil maps indicate that the site is underlain by sandy soils.
+Geologic map indicates that the site is located within Ewi, Wilcox Group.
+Sandstone should be anticipated at the time of site work.